kaspervn/grid-unwarp/readme.md

 optional arguments:
   -h, --help            show this help message and exit --destination-folder DESTINATION_FOLDER
                         If set, original filenames are used.
-Else the files are stored in the current directory with the prefix "unwarped"
+Else the files are stored in the current directory with the prefix "unwarped" (default: None)
   --output-format OUTPUT_FORMAT
-  --processes PROCESSES
+                        jpg, png, tiff, etc ...
+Can be any format supported by imageio (default: png) --processes PROCESSES
+                        Number of simultaneous processes (default: 4)
 ```

 * `test_grid.py` lets you generate a  test image to check if the grid is detected correctly (the continous lines) and if the interpolation works (shown by the red crosses).
 To check the usage see `test_grid.py --help`